zygmuntz/goodbooks-10k/README.md

 	2,9296,5
 	2,2318,3

+Ratings go from one to five.
 Both book IDs and user IDs are contiguous.
 For books, they are 1-10000, for users, 1-53424.

 **to_read.csv** provides IDs of the books marked "to read" by each user, as _user_id,book_id_ pairs, sorted by time.
 There are close to a million pairs.